 Arriving at SUNY Cobleskill

 SUNY Cobleskill offers an international student orientation prior to the start of each semester.
-Orientation will help with administrative and academic issues so the beginning of the semester goes smoothly.
-The International Student Orientation will take place at 1:00 pm (13:00) in Warner Hall room 120.
-New international students must also participate in the campus-wide new student orientation that starts on Friday, August 23 and continues until classes begin on Monday, August 26.
+This will help with administrative and academic issues so the beginning of the semester goes smoothly.
+The International Student Orientation will take place at 1:00 pm (13:00) in Warner Hall, room 120.
+Classes begin on Monday, August 29, 2016.

 Upon your arrival in the U.S. you will need some cash for transportation to Cobleskill and food.
 You can purchase U.S. dollars before leaving home or at the airport upon arrival.
 Don’t carry too much cash for safety reasons, but consider that you may need a few hundred dollars for travel, food and initial shopping.
 In Cobleskill, you will be able to open a bank account near the campus to keep money safe.
 Credit cards can also be used for most purposes, but they must be able to function internationally.